TI-Tokyo/riak-docs-fork/content/riak/kv/3.2.0/configuring/next-gen-replication/fullsync.md

 The number of different clusters you can FullSync to is defined by the number of Riak KV nodes in the source cluster.

+{{% note %}}
+Currently all changes listed in this documentation to NextGenRepl must be made by changing the values in the `riak.conf` file.
+{{% /note %}}

 ## Enable

 To turn on FullSync replication, a scope of operation (`ttaaefs_scope`) is needed.
 The default scope is `disabled` which means that FullSync replication is turned off.
 The scope can be set to:

 - `disabled` - FullSync is disabled
 - `all` - all buckets are replicated
-- `bucket` - only the specific bucket is replicated
+- `bucket` - only the specified bucket is replicated
-- `type` - only buckets of the specific bucket type are replicated
+- `type` - only buckets of the specified bucket type are replicated

 To FullSync replicate all buckets, use the `ttaaefs_scope` of `any`.
 For example, to FullSync replicate all buckets, set this value: